What are Fixed Costs?

 - Closing Costs: These may include attorney fees, recording fees, state taxes, document fees, and any other fees assessed by the government to close a real estate transaction.

 Fixed Holding Costs

-Holding costs are all the expenses paid by the investor during the time he holds the property.
+Holding costs (also known as carrying costs) are all the expenses paid by the investor during the time they hold the property.
 These will vary depending on whether you are planning to flip or hold the property and may include:

 - Loan/mortgage payments: If you are flipping the property, a good rule of thumb is to plan on six months of loan repayment.